GA-BEWD-2014/BEWD-2014/10_Forms/instr_exercise_notes.md

 ####Instructional Design Notes

-*	Student use the Shirts Managements app as a reference to add search functionality in the movies app.
+*	Students use the Shirts Management app as a reference to add search functionality in the movies app.
 Make sure all students have a functioning version of shirts app, so they are able to complete this exercise.

 ##[Create & Edit Movie Forms](starter_code/movie_app_part2.md) (Lab Time)

-####Time: Due Lesson 11
+####Time: Remaining time, due lesson 11

 | | |
 |------------- |:-------------|